Center for Gifted Education

 Students previously accepted into the Center for Gifted Education programs have the status of Returning Students.

-The LAgniappe Educators Conference is the South's premier conference for educators and parents of high-ability/gifted learners.
-This annual conference offers an opportunity for in-depth learning from the leaders in the field of gifted education.
-For more details visit the LAgniappe page.
+Our LAgniappe Educator Conference is the South's premier conference for educators and parents of high-ability/gifted learners.
+Every year Dr. Briggs offers excellent educational opportunities for parents, educators, administrators, and counselors of high-potential/gifted/talented students by bringing national and international leaders in the field of gifted education.
+Please visit the LAgniappe page for further details.

 Programs for Master's in Gifted Education and Doctor of Education Exceptional Learner Concentration!
 See below for More Information!